RB Omiya Ardija: Mascots

-Ōmiya Ardija has two squirrels as its mascots, named Ardi and Miya.
+Ōmiya Ardija had originally two squirrels as its mascots, named Ardi and Miya.
 Both wear the team kits.
 According to the club website, Miya is one size smaller than Ardi, being then, slightly shorter than him.

+In 2025, the club has introduced a new mascot, a red bull with orange hair named Bululu.
+It coexists with Ardi and Miya and reflects the brand identity of the Red Bull ownership.